Do I need to pay a Service Charge?

 - Reserve fund for cyclical decorations and/or major works.

-Included in the service charge
+What's included in the service charge?

 This is money held in an interest gathering bank account and is put aside to contribute towards the cost of any cyclical decorations and / or major works to the block or estate.
 The aim of the fund is to avoid the need to send large bills to leaseholders for these works.
 However, any shortfall will be recharged to Leaseholders in accordance with the terms of the lease.